adamjstewart/fiscalyear/docs/basic_usage.rst

 FiscalDateTime
 --------------

 The start and end of each quarter are stored as instances of the ``FiscalDateTime`` class.
-This class provides all of the same features as the ``datetime`` class, with the addition of the ability to query the fiscal year and quarter.
+This class provides all of the same features as the ``datetime`` class, with the addition of the ability to query the fiscal year, fiscal month, and quarter.

 .. code-block:: python